gtamu/Terraform/README.md

-# Terraform code to build VPC with Application Load Balancer in Public subnet and its target Web servers in Private Subnet.
+# Terraform code to build AWS VPC with Application Load Balancer in Public subnet and its target Web servers in Private Subnet.

 1. Bastion host is created in a public subnet in us-east-2a AZ.